22388o/Learn-Solidity/README.md

 # Learn-Solidity
-This reposity was created for devs that want to learn about Solidity, used on Ethereum, Binance Smart Chain, etc Guide to devs in Solidity by R-Sync
+This reposity was created for devs that want to learn about Solidity, used on Ethereum, Binance Smart Chain, etc Guide to devs in Solidity

 DeFi: https://finematics.com/guide-to-decentralized-finance/
 Smart Contrats examples: https://github.com/ErichDylus/Smart-Contract-Resources/blob/master/Build.md